No Good at All, I say ...!

 -o0o-

 This one I call "Be Like Mark."
-It's Mark Kislingbury's site.
+It's Mark Kislingbury's new site (due to some Difficulties with his business partner on the old Stenomaster site; see the update below).
 In case you don't know, he's the guy that recently broke the world speed record for steno (360+ wpm) ... and tried for 400 wpm at the NYC convention (no joy, alas ...).

 Mark has his own theory, called StenoMaster, which appears to follow the "Life's a Brief" method of writing.